A practical method for keeping human consequence in the system.

 Find what gets flattened

-Look for the moment field notes, grievances, exceptions, uncertainty, or human judgement are compressed into a score, dashboard, summary, or category.
+Look for the moment field notes, grievances, exceptions, uncertainty, or human judgment are compressed into a score, dashboard, summary, or category.

 Protect the pause